zeyadhassan/Pipe-Network-/README.md

 # Pipe-Network-
-This Project aims for the computational design of a pipe network for a village in Bavaria state in Germany using C++ code this is trial 1 lk
+This Project aims for the computational design of a pipe network for a village in Bavaria state in Germany using C++ code on visual studio platform